fenago/machine-learning-for-finance/lab_guides/Lab_1.md

-A brief introduction to Keras {#a-brief-introduction-to-keras .title style="clear: both"}
+A brief introduction to Keras
 -----------------------------------------------